addy024/DEZOOMCAMP_Chicago_Crash_Project/Setup.md

 ## Step-by-Step Setup Guide
+Note: I have downloaded the data from the Api and stored into the other GCS bucket (as their is limitation of 1000 records at time for the API request: refer download.py for download)
 1. **GCP Account Setup:** Sign up for a GCP account if you don't have one already.

 2. **Google SDK and Terraform Installation:** Install Google Cloud SDK and Terraform on your local machine following the official documentation.